MFM Wind & Water Seal Underlayment: Important Details

 Overview

-MFM Wind & Water Seal Underlayment is described as a self-adhering roof underlayment with a non-slip polymer film.
-It is intended for secondary waterproofing and is described as ideal for protection against ice dams and weather conditions such as wind-driven rain.
-The membrane is described as using a high-temperature, rubberized asphalt adhesive and being protected by a split release film that is removed once the underlayment is installed.
+However it is presented as ideal for protection against ice dams and wind-driven rain.
+In addition it uses a high-temperature, rubberized asphalt adhesive.
+Next it is protected by a split release film that is removed once the underlayment is installed.

 Key takeaways